 I trained this when Baloo was a puppy, simply by always saying the cue when he was doing his business and praising him.
-Now it works at about 80% (sometimes he just really doesn’t have to go).
-So, when I say the cue, he does nr.
-1, even if it’s just a little.
+Now it works at about four out of five times—sometimes he just really doesn’t have to go.
+So when I say the cue, he does number one, even if it’s just a little.

 Walk the same route over and over again

-For those maxi sniffers, only commands might not do the job.
-In this case, I recommend to make your walk as boring as possible by simply walking the same route over and over again, until he’s smelled every little bit of it!
+For those sniffers who really have their noses glued to the ground, commands might not do the job on their own.
+In this case, I recommend making your walk as boring as possible.
+How?
+Simply walk the same route over and over again, until he’s smelled every little bit of it!

-But do all of that on a boring route with no new smells or potentially little smells at all, like the middle of the road in a quiet neighborhood.
+The key is to do all of that on a boring route with no new smells or potentially very few smells at all, like the middle of the road in a quiet neighborhood.

 Use off-leash walks for sniffing